ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 ===========
 The Coordinator is an experienced agile project manager or scrum master with deep knowledge of distributed ledger technology.
 Primarily, the Coordinator is tasked with general facilitation, organization and prioritization of development efforts.
-Secondarily, the Coordinator is the public spokesperson for protocol development efforts.
+Secondarily, the Coordinator iterfaces with the BitShares Community, Committee, BBF and other elected representatives as the liaison and public spokesperson for protocol development efforts.
 The Coordinator works closely with the Assistance Coordinator(s) to acquire and disseminate information throughout the Community.